Giovannix97/ModBot/README.md

 ### **Deploy the bot to Azure**
 ---
-In this section we learn how to deploy the bot on azure: we cover the dep
+In this section we learn how to deploy the bot on azure.
-### Before deploy
----

-Before you start with deploying, make sure that you have started the services listed in [this sections](#🔧-Azure-Tools).
+Before you start with deploying, make sure that you have started the services listed into [🔧 Azure Tools section](#🔧-Azure-Tools).

 Before you deploy the bot, you must generate `web.config` file.